 - 2.9.
 Members each have a corporate and collective responsibility to ensure that the Authority properly discharges its functions.
 In doing so, each Member is required to attend all Police Authority meetings and the meetings of those Committees and Groups to which they have been allocated.
 In addition to attendance at formal Authority and Committee meetings, the Authority may agree that Members should take on additional roles to assist in furthering the Authority's objectives. - 2.10.
 Members will receive a letter every April following the board evaluation which will cover any resulting changes.
 The purpose of the letter will be to confirm their committee memberships and portfolio allocations for the year.
 This letter will identify training requirements and provide a breakdown of their 30 days for the year. - 2.11.
-In accordance with statute and good practice the Authority has adopted a Code of Conduct for Members (Annex 2) which has been approved by the Secretary of State and follows the Nolan Principles of Public Life.
+Members of the Authority are required to comply with the Cabinet Office's Code of Conduct for Board Members (Annex 2) which follows the Nolan Principles of Public Life.
 The Code requires that in undertaking their duties, Members demonstrate and act with probity and transparency. - 2.12.
 For details on terms and conditions for Members see the Framework Document at Annex 3.